 The Institute of Delaware Corporate and Business Law has forged strong relationships with the state bench and bar at the highest levels, providing opportunities for student fellowships.
 Students learn from stellar full-time faculty, as well as present and former Delaware Supreme Court justices and Chancery Court judges.
 The Institute supports the Delaware Journal of Corporate Law—one of the most frequently cited specialty journals in the nation—and hosts the Ruby R. Vale Moot Court competition, one of the nation's premier corporate competitions.
 With the addition of the Helen S. Balick Visiting Professor of Law, we are expanding our offerings in the area of bankruptcy.

 The Taishoff Advocacy, Technology, and Public Service Institute emphasizes trial and appellate advocacy.
-Practicing lawyers on our full-time and adjunct faculty share their experiences and provide a professional framework for the ethical and practical dimensions of today's practice, including e-discovery, pretrial litigation, forensics, and other important areas.
+Practicing lawyers on our full-time and adjunct faculty share their experiences and provide a professional framework for the ethical and practical dimensions of practice, including e-discovery, pretrial litigation, forensics, and other important areas.
 In the Intensive Trial Advocacy Program and the Moe Levine Trial Advocacy Society, students build advocacy skills from initial client interview to summation.
 The Taishoff Institute also supports our Veterans’ Clinic, the first of its kind in the nation.

 Students and faculty work together through the Global Environmental and Natural Resources Law Institute to promote environmental interests locally and globally.
 The Institute sponsors a distinguished speakers series and opportunities for collaborative research on issues ranging from climate change to constitutionalism.
 Celebrating its 25th anniversary, the clinic works in state and federal administrative and judicial forums.
 Faculty scholarship in this area has broken ground in sustainability, climate change, environmental citizen suits, energy, international law, toxic torts, and constitutional law.
 Our focus is global, experiential, and interdisciplinary.